embedded-explorer/Open-Source-RTL-Design/README.md

 ```
 gtkwave test_bench.vcd
 ```

+### sky130 libraries

+sky130 pdk library is used for mapping the purpose during synthesis.
+The design gets mapped to standard cell definitions present in "sky130_fd_sc_hd__tt_025C_1v80.lib" library.
+The necessary files for synthesis are well organized in the [git repository](https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git).

 ### yosys

 yosys is used for synthesis.
 Synthesizer takes the design file and technology library file as input and produces netlist.
 Syntesis is the process in which the design is mapped to standard cells defined in the technology library.
 Here we are using SKY130 Technology library file.
 For further details about the tool refer the [documentation](http://www.clifford.at/yosys/documentation.html).